mgraffg/EvoDAG/README.md

 ### Random search on the EvoDAG's parameters space

-The recommended first step is to optimize the parameters used by EvoDAG.
-In order to free from this task, EvoDAG can perform a random search on the parameter space and select the best configuration found in this random search.
+Firstly, it is recommended to optimize the parameters used by EvoDAG.
+In order to free the user from this task, EvoDAG can perform a random search on the parameter space.
+EvoDAG selects the best configuration found on the random search.
 This can be performed as follows:

 ```bash__
 EvoDAG-params -P params.evodag -r 8 -u 4 iris.data